henrymorgan10/mcorpai-org/Morgan_J_Phone_Whitepaper_EN.md

 *Contact: M-Corp Ethical AI — mcorpai.org*

 *This document is a design proposal and working hypothesis.
 All cost, range, and performance figures are pre-validation engineering estimates.
-No partnership, endorsement, or commitment by any named organization is implied.
-References to independent security review will be finalized upon completion of the pending audit process.*
+No partnership, endorsement, or commitment by any named organization is implied.*